-Please note that in order to apply scholarships to your program abroad, you must register for your term(s) abroad.
-See an Education Abroad advisor if you have any questions.
+Please note that in order to apply scholarships to your program abroad, you must pursue academic credit for and you must properly register for your term(s) abroad.
+See an Education Abroad Coordinator if you have any questions.

 If you already receive scholarships or financial aid at UNL, please check to see if you can extend these awards to help fund your education abroad.
 Visit the Office of Scholarships & Financial Aid for details and registration requirements for your aid.

 For more information on how to best financially prepare for your time abroad, visit our Financing Your Experience page.

 These scholarships are awarded by the Education Abroad Office and/or an external committee, and have various types of award criteria, including: language learning, financial need, program provider, and country of travel.
 Students may start scholarship applications prior to acceptance into a program.
 For more details and to start your online application(s), use the Program Search feature in MyWorld.
 Complete the Basic Scholarship Application to apply for several awards at one time, including the Global Gateway, but don't forget to apply to the programs with their own applications!
 Please note that UNL scholarships cannot be used for programs administered by UNO, UNK, or UNMC.

 Global Gateway Scholarship: Through generous funding from the University of Nebraska Foundation and the University of Nebraska Office of the President, Global Gateway Scholarships will be available to UNL students studying abroad in 2015 and 2016.
 Each year, 65 Global Gateway Scholarships at $1500 each will be awarded to students who study, research, intern, or do service learning abroad in one of the following priority countries: Brazil, Oman, China, India, Indonesia, South Korea, Turkey, and Vietnam.
 In addition, 65 Global Gateway Scholarships at $750 each will be made available to students who study, research, intern, or do service learning abroad in a country other than those prioritized.